Deus Ex: Mankind Divided: Reception

 Reiner was positive about the visuals and music, but called the voice acting "hit or miss".
 Tan also praised the game's graphics, and Tran enjoyed exploring the environments of Prague due to their design and the combination of realistic and futuristic architecture.
 Savage found the setting superior to that of Human Revolution, noting some poor facial animations for minor characters.
 Ingenito also noted inconsistent facial animations, but said that Prague was "gorgeously realized".
 Kelly praised the graphics and called the level design "brilliant", and Gies enjoyed Prague's seamless nature compared to other contemporary games.

-Plessas was generally positive about the upgrade systems and balance, but found the AI mentally deficient.
+Plessas was generally positive about the upgrade systems and balance, but found the AI deficient.
 Noting the game's emphasis on stealth and hacking, Evans-Thirlwell enjoyed the freedom for players to approach missions as desired.
 Reiner found the action-based approach less appealing due to the AI and dull implementation, but enjoyed the stealth mechanics and associated augmentations.
 Tan praised the expanded options for players, noting that hacking had been downplayed in comparison with Human Revolution.
 Savage called Mankind Divided "a game that's best enjoyed slowly and deliberately" due to its combination of augmentation upgrades and new customization options.
 Tran praised the variety of approaches to different situations and the augmentation systems and removal of boss battles, but felt that some of the new augmentations had a negligible impact.
 Ingenito positively noted the improvements to combat and the UI compared to Human Revolution, and praised the new additions such as gun customization.
 Kelly called Mankind Divided "a great immersive sim with some of the best level design in the series", praising the gameplay variety and additional augmentation options.
 Gies also enjoyed the variety of gameplay options, but noted its subtle push towards a stealthy, non-lethal approach contradicting its core concept of choice.
 The Breach mode was generally praised.

 Sales

-Although Mankind Divided topped gaming sales charts during its week of release in the United Kingdom, the game had a weaker debut than Human Revolution because of a lower install base on consoles than its predecessor.
-Mankind Divided was the third-bestselling game of August in North America, with console-game sales increases for the period partially attributed to its release.
+In the United Kingdom, Mankind Divided topped the retail sales charts during its week of release, but had a weaker debut than Human Revolution because of a lower install base on consoles than its predecessor.
+In the United States, it was the third best-selling game of August 2016, with console games sales increases for the period partially attributed to its release.
 In Square Enix's 2016 fiscal report, Mankind Divided and other 2016 titles including Final Fantasy XV were cited as factors in their net-profit increase.
 By May 2022, Human Revolution (including the Director's cut) and Mankind Divided had sold a combined 12 million units.